 - carefully monitor and enforce compliance with prepaid card rules;

-- require employers and government agencies who distribute GPR cards to negotiate the best possible deal on behalf of card recipients.
+- require employers and government agencies who distribute prepaid cards to negotiate the best possible deal on behalf of card recipients; and